Green Arrow: Green Arrow/Black Canary

 After the end of the ongoing series, DC Comics published a four-part bi-monthly Black Canary miniseries in which Green Arrow teamed up with Black Canary to help get Sin into school and establish a new life.
 This series concluded with the Black Canary accepting his proposal.
 This resulted in DC Comics publishing three interconnected specials revolving around the Green Arrow/Black Canary wedding that tied into that month's "Countdown" stories.
 These were The Black Canary Wedding Planner, JLA Wedding Special, as well as The Green Arrow/Black Canary Wedding Special.
 The wedding special worked as a lead-in for a new Green Arrow/Black Canary series.
 At the conclusion of the wedding special, the Black Canary is forced to kill Green Arrow after he appears to go mad and attacks her.

 The new ongoing series picked up on this, quickly revealing that Green Arrow was alive (the dead Green Arrow being an impostor) and being held hostage by "Athena".
 The Black Canary, Connor and Mia launch a rescue mission to save Green Arrow.
 As the team is united and on their way to safety, Connor is struck by a bullet meant for Oliver and is left in a vegetative state.
 While Connor rests, Oliver and Dinah go out and are officially married, since they had never actually been married in the Wedding Special, but they come home to find Connor has been kidnapped.

 This storyline led directly into the second arc that followed the rescue of Connor from a mysterious foe.
 Connor is eventually found, now having recovered thanks to manipulation by Doctor Sivana.
-With issue #15, Andrew Kreisberg took over as the series writer.
+With issue No. 15, Andrew Kreisberg took over as the series writer.